This information is aimed to help fans who are new to the game and new to Preston North End.

 The PNE shop is located outside the stadium on the corner of Sir Tom Finney Stand and Alan Kelly Town End.
 There is a vast variety of products available for purchase such as hats, scarf's, shirts, coats to name just a few.

-The shop is now combined with the ticket office and is open Monday to Saturday all year round from 9am to 5pm except for matchdays when the shop is open from 9am until kick-off and reopens after the match ends and open until 6pm on a Friday.
+The shop is open Monday to Saturday all year round from 9am to 5pm except for matchdays when the shop is open from 9am until kick-off and reopens after the match ends.

 If PNE play on a Sunday the shop will be open 9am until kick-off.